 \section{Theory of chemoelastohydrodynamic filaments}

 We consider an inextensible slender elastic filament in an otherwise quiescent, infinite viscous fluid, as shown in \cref{fig:schematic}.
 Within the fluid is a chemical solute that diffuses rapidly.
-This solute acts as a fuel for the filament's self-propulsion: a catalytic coating on the filament surface promotes a reaction that locally alters the solute, and the short-range interactions between solute molecules and the filament's surface generate propulsive slip flows from solute concentration gradients within a thin layer by the filament's surface.

-This phoretic slip flow induces bulk flow in the surrounding fluid, which can result in filament propulsion, but this flow also applies viscous forces on the filament that can deform it.
-Any change in the filament shape can alter the generated slip flow and thereby affect its motion; there is a complex feedback between shape, chemical patterning and swimming trajectory that we wish to explore.
+The solute acts as a fuel for the filament's self-propulsion: a chemical reaction of the solute dispersed in the surrounding fluid is catalysed by the catalytic coating on the surface of the filament, and short-range interactions between solute molecules and the filament's surface generate propulsive slip flows from solute concentration gradients within a thin layer by the filament's surface.
+The resulting bulk flow can propel and deform the filament, altering the filament conformation and changing the solute distribution; there is a complex feedback between shape, chemical patterning and swimming trajectory that we wish to explore.

-Here, we outline the main theoretical components used to capture the evolution of a chemically propelled elastic filament.
-Our work combines two pre-existing methods: Slender Phoretic Theory \citep{SPT2020,SPT_AnalyticalSolutions2022,katsamba2024slender, KatsambaMontenegroJohnson2024_BookChapter} that asymptotically calculates the leading-order slip flow around slender chemically active filaments when given their chemical patterning and shape, and an efficient method for simulating elastohydrodynamics \citep{walker2020efficient}.
+Here, we outline the main theoretical components used to capture the evolution of slender chemically propelled elastic filaments.
+Our work combines two pre-existing methods: slender phoretic theory \citep{SPT2020,SPT_AnalyticalSolutions2022,katsamba2024slender, KatsambaMontenegroJohnson2024_BookChapter} that asymptotically calculates the leading order slip flow around slender chemically active filaments when given their chemical patterning and shape, and an efficient method for simulating elastohydrodynamics \citep{walker2020efficient}.
 Together, these allow us to probe the dynamic behaviour of chemically propelled elastic filaments, which we refer to as chemoelastohydrodynamics.
-The fundamentals of these methods are given below.